 See the Blender resources page for a list of tutorial links to learn how to use Blender (2.4).

-Important note : Before any work, it is essential to know that any STK content (and eventual content used to make it) must strictly be of an acceptable license (see Licensing).
+Important note : Before doing any work, it is essential to know that any STK content (and eventual content used to make it) must be licensed with an acceptable open license (see Licensing).